YongliangMiao/YongliangMiao.github.io/_pages/about.md

 **Recent Research Interests** 🤖
 ======
-• ***(Multimodal) Large Language Model Reasoning:***  Understanding and improving the reasoning capabilities of (M)LLMs by enhancing logical consistency, uncertainty detection, and structured output generation.
+• ***(Multimodal) Large Language Model Reasoning:***  Understanding and improving the reasoning capabilities of (M)LLMs by enhancing logical consistency, uncertainty detection, and structured output generation.Meanwhile, what kinds of metrics can measure the reasoning capabilities of LLMs?
+And how can these metrics, in turn, help LLMs further improve their reasoning?

 • ***Applications of Large Language Models:***  Advancing Large Language Model reasoning in fields such as mathematics and medicine.